pingcap/docs-dm/en/usage-scenario-shard-merge.md

 ## Migration solution

-- To satisfy migration requirements #1, you do not need to configure the [table routing rule](key-features.md#table-routing).
+- To satisfy the migration requirements #1, you do not need to configure the [table routing rule](key-features.md#table-routing).
 You need to manually create a table based on the requirements in the section [Remove the `PRIMARY KEY` attribute from the column](shard-merge-best-practices.md#remove-the-primary-key-attribute-from-the-column):

     {{< copyable "sql" >}}